zio/zio-schema/docs/overview/understanding.md

 ```

 In functional programming, this kind of type is called a "sum type".
+In Scala2, this is called a "sealed trait".
 In Scala3, this is called an "enum".

 In ZIO Schema we call these types `enumeration` types and they are